DevExpress/dotnet-eud/dashboard-for-desktop/articles/dashboard-designer/provide-data/supported-data-sources.md

 To create a connection to an OLAP cube data source, see [Binding to OLAP cubes](connecting-to-olap-cubes.md).

 ## Microsoft Excel Workbooks/CSV Files
-The following Microsoft Excel/text formats are supported.
+The following Microsoft Excel/text formats are supported:
 * XLS
 * XLSX
 * XLSM